dawidolko/SmartRecommender-Project-Django-React/CONTRIBUTING.md

 2. **Branch Naming**

-   - Create a new branch off `master` for your work, following these naming conventions:
+   - Create a new branch off `main` for your work, following these naming conventions:
      - **feature/your-feature** if you’re adding a feature
      - **bugfix/your-fix** if you’re fixing a bug